 The program also requires students to acquire skills in traditional media drawing and painting, as well as in animation, modeling, 3D printing, and reading and understanding design plans and blueprints.
 Students acquire computer-based skills in 2D and 3D graphics software.
 In addition, students learn skills related to project management and teamwork.

 The Capstone course (N3DG-270) offered in the final semester provides students with an opportunity to utilize their skills on an applied skill-focused project that is completed with advice and guidance of faculty from the visual communications studies department.
 The structure of the Capstone course is that of a self-directed, semester-long project that is completed either on an individual basis or as part of a team-based project.

 All students gain real work experience through one term of required cooperative education employment.
-They also complete a required portfolio workshop course in which they refine and complete their portfolio as needed for application to the BFA program in 3D digital design in the College of Imaging Arts and Sciences, or for an employment search.
+They also complete a required portfolio workshop course in which they refine and complete their portfolio as needed for application to the BFA program in 3D digital design in the College of Art and Design, or for an employment search.

 STEM and the 3DGT program